 - 4731 Willow Springs Road, La Grange, IL

-- Open 365 days a year from 2:00 pm to 10:00 pm, the Drop-in center is for adults 18 and over who are experiencing an increase in mental health symptoms.
+- Open now on Monday – Friday from 1:00 pm to 7:00 pm and Saturday – Sunday from 2:00 to 6:00 pm, the Drop-in center is for adults 18 and over who are experiencing an increase in mental health symptoms.
 This peer-run alternative to the emergency department provides mental health support and has NAMI and Pillars staff available.
 Free; no insurance required.

 Pillars Community Health